Nonlinear Randomized Urn Models: a Stochastic Approximation Viewpoint: Introduction

 \section{Introduction}

 In this paper, we introduce and study in-depth a class of generalized P\'olya urns (with $d$ colors) characterized by their nonlinear drawing rules.
 These models appear as a generalization of randomized urn models originally devised for clinical trials which takes into account the risk aversion attitude of the agent.
-Randomized urn models have been extensively investigated by various authors (see~\cite{BaiHu,BaiHu2,BaiHuShe}) for years based on {\em ad hoc} martingale arguments to solve $a.s.$ convergence as well as its rate of convergence.
-In a recent paper~\cite{LarPag}, we revisited, unified and often extended these results by showing that they can be proved by relying on the main results of Stochastic Approximation ($SA$) theory, especially $a.s.$ convergence and weak convergence rate (Central Limit Theorem ($CLT$)).
-We will again analysis these more demanding models by the mean of $SA$ which will turn out to be very efficient for that purpose (see also~\cite{Ben2} and the references therein). $SA$ deals with the asymptotic behaviour of zero search stochastic recursive procedure and goes back to the seminal paper by Robbins \& Monro in the 1950'.
-This theory has been developed extensively by many authors (see~\cite{KusCla, KusYin, BMP, Duf, Duf2} and the references therein an overview and historical notes) and has been applied in various directions (Automatic Control, Mathematical Psychology, Artificial Neural Networks, Statistics, Stochastic Control, Numerical Probability).
+Randomized urn models have been extensively investigated by various authors (see~\cite{BaiHu,BaiHu2,BaiHuShe}) during the last twenty years based on {\em ad hoc} martingale arguments to solve $a.s.$ convergence as well as its rate of convergence.
+In a recent paper~\cite{LarPag} (see also~\cite{LarPag2, Zhang}), we revisited, unified and often extended these results by showing that they can be established by relying on the main results of Stochastic Approximation ($SA$) theory, especially $a.s.$ convergence and weak convergence rate (Central Limit Theorem ($CLT$)).
+Although this analysis is more demanding than for urn models with linear drawing rules, this $SA$ ``toolbox'' turns out to be very efficient (see also~\cite{Ben2} and the references therein). $SA$ deals with the asymptotic behavior of zero search stochastic recursive procedures and goes back to the seminal paper by Robbins \& Monro in the 1950's.
+Since then, this theory has been developed extensively by many authors (see~\cite{KusCla, KusYin, BMP, Duf, Duf2} and the references therein for an overview and historical notes) and has been applied in various directions (Automatic Control, Mathematical Psychology, Artificial Neural Networks, Statistics, Stochastic Control, Numerical Probability, etc.).